To find materials written by a specific person, follow these steps:

 3. Revise the search by adding the terms you have noted.
 Use OR to link these to the previous set of terms you used.

-The button helps you access the full text of articles.
+Get It links you to the full text of articles.